F(R,..) theories from the point of view of the Hamiltonian approach: non-vacuum Anisotropic Bianchi type I cosmological model: Abstract

 \section{Abstract}

-In this work, we will explore the effects of F(R) theories in the classical scheme using the anisotropic Bianchi Type I cosmological model with standard matter employing a barotropic fluid with equation of state $P=\gamma \rho$.
-In this work we present the classical solutions in two gauge, N=1 and $N=6ABCD=6\eta^3D$ obtaining some results that are usually used as ansatz to solve the Einstein field equation.
-For completeness, we present the solutions in vacuum as well.\\
+In this study, we investigate the implications of F(R) gravity within a classical framework, utilizing an anisotropic Bianchi type I cosmological model.
+The analysis incorporates standard matter represented by a barotropic fluid with n equation of state $P=\gamma\rho$.
+We derive classical solutions under two distinct gauges, $N=1$ and $N=6\eta^3 D$, yielding results that are frecuently employed as ansatze for solving the Einstein field equations.
+For a comprehensive analysis, vacuum solutions are also provided.
+Furthermore, based on the temporal evolution of the cosmic volume and auxiliary function $\rm D=\partial F/\partial R$, we propose that inflation emerges from geometric properties rather than a fundamental scalar field $\phi$.
+In this view, the auxiliary function itself facilitates the inflationary phase of the universe's evolution.\\

 Keywords: $F(R,T,{\cal L}_{matter})$ theory, Hamiltonian approach, classical solutions, barotropic fluid, standard matter\\